Written For ParentCircle Website new design update

 Persistence and courage made Ganesha the leader of all beings, earning him the foremost position among all gods.
 Ganesha's story teaches us that we need to be true to our duties.
 We should not fear powerful obstacles in our path.
 If we value the trust placed in us and perform our duties wholeheartedly, we will be rewarded with the respect and love that we deserve.

-Lord Ganesha’s actions teach us that we should value and respect our parents and elders.
+Lord Ganesha's actions teach us to value and respect our parents and elders.
 There is nothing more important in this materialistic world than the relationship we share with them.
-We should always know our strengths and weaknesses and act accordingly.
+We must know our strengths and weaknesses and act accordingly.
 We must use our minds creatively in every situation.
 If we do so, victory is always ours.

 This story shows why Lord Ganesha is called the remover of obstacles.
 No obstacle is too big for us to overcome.
 Lord Ganesha teaches us the importance of keeping one's word.
 All we require is a committed mind and determination.
 If we have the right mindset, there is nothing we cannot achieve.

-We asked a few children, “What comes to your mind when I say ‘Ganesha’?”
-Now, be ready to go ‘awww’ over and over again, as here are their cute responses:
+We asked a few children, "What comes to your mind when I say 'Ganesha'?"
+Now, be ready to go 'aww' over and over again, as here are their cute responses:

-“The corner Pillaiyaar Temple!
+"The corner Pillaiyaar Temple!
 And elephants.
-But the real elephants are grey in colour.
-The God in the temple is black with big eyes.”
+But the real elephants are grey in color.
+The God in the temple is black with big eyes."